Date of Birth: 10/09/1991

-Biography: Ryan Brett comes to Kansas City from the Chicago White Sox organization where he spent 10 games at AAA Charlotte in the International League but spent the bulk of 2018 at AA Birmingham in the Southern League.
+Brett joined the T-Bones on August 6, 2018 from the Chicago White Sox organization where he spent 10 games at AAA Charlotte in the International League but spent the bulk of 2018 at AA Birmingham in the Southern League.
 At AA Brett hit .265 in 47 games with three home runs and 15 RBIs.
-He spent 10 games with the AAA Knights and went 2 for 30 in limited action.
+He spent 10 games with the AAA Knights and went 2-for-30 in limited action.

 Brett was drafted by the Tampa Bay Rays in the 3rd round of the MLB draft in 2010 out of Highline High School in Burien, Washington.
 He debuted at the rookie level Gulf Coast League, playing in 27 games and hitting .303 with nine RBIs and then making the next jump up the ladder to the Appalachian League the next season with Princeton.
-Brett would hit .300 in 64 games with three home runs and 24 RBIs and adding 21 stolen bases.
+Brett hit .300 in 64 games with three home runs and 24 RBIs, and he added 21 stolen bases.

-The climb continued in 2012 where Brett played in 100 games with six home runs and driving in 35 runs with a .285 average.
-The following season the Washington state native would make three stops in the Rays organization, reaching AA for the first time in his career.
+The climb continued in 2012 where Brett played in 100 games with six home runs, driving in 35 runs with a .285 average.
+The following season, the Washington state native would make three stops in the Rays organization, reaching AA for the first time in his career.
 In the AA Southern League Brett would play in 25 games for Montgomery, hitting .238 with three homers and 16 RBIs while adding another 51 games at High A Charlotte.
 While with the Stone Crabs, Brett would play 51 games with four long balls and 22 RBIs, hitting at a .340 clip.
-His combined average of .301 earned Brett a spot in the prestigious Arizona Fall League in 2013 where he would go 8 for 52 in 16 games at Salt River.
+His combined average of .301 earned Brett a spot in the prestigious Arizona Fall League in 2013 where he would go 8-for-52 in 16 games at Salt River.